Giants GM: Pence could become part-timer

 "Hunter's not a part-time kind of guy, but we have to do everything we can to be better out there -- and be open-minded."

-The Giants' outfield was substandard on both sides of the ball this season and played a significant role in San Francisco's dropoff from wild-card team to a 64-98 record and last place in the National League West.
+The Giants' outfield was substandard on both sides of the ball this season and played a significant role in San Francisco's drop-off from wild-card team to a 64-98 record and last place in the National League West.

 Offensively, San Francisco's left fielders ranked 28th, the center fielders were 23rd and the right fielders 30th in the majors in OPS.
 According to Baseball Info Solutions, San Francisco's outfielders were last in MLB with a cumulative minus-45 defensive runs saved.